Homework is an essential part of learning. The assigned weekly homework

 not be discouraged if you do not immediately know how to solve a

 If you have worked on a problem for a while and remain

-you are encouraged to ask for hints from your instructor or
+stuck, please ask for hints from your instructor or

 The Honor Code applies to this and all other written aspects of the course.

-preparation for tests.
-Don't get caught in the trap of relying on
+Avoid the trap of relying on

-expected to take care in writing their
+Students are expected to take care in writing their assignments.
+For instance,

-should be written neatly;
+- assignments should be written neatly;

 Logistics for Weekly Homework:

 The weekly homework submission is handled electronically via the Gradescope